-European Religious History Tour
+European Religious History Travel Study 2017

 The European Religious History Travel Study Program is an in-depth study of the Apostasy, Reformation, and Restoration.
 It is designed to bridge the gap between where the New Testament ends--with Peter and Paul being executed in Rome--and when Joseph Smith experiences the First Vision and sends missionaries back to the European continent with the Restored Gospel.

 It provides participants with a unique opportunity to go beyond the traditional classroom and experience first-hand the religious history, art, architecture, culture, language, music, and food of one of the world's most fascinating and culturally rich geographical areas.
-On our excursion, we will visit six of Europe's finest countries: Italy, Switzerland, Germany, France, Scotland, and England.
+On our excursion, we will visit six of Europe's finest countries: France, Italy, Switzerland, Germany, Scotland, and England.
 You will embark on the learning adventure of a lifetime that will change the way you view the past, present, future, and the wonderful world in which we live.
 Join us for a testimony-building journey you will never forget!!